 House Refurbishment | Architecture for Camden | Belsize Park, North West London

-The fine semi-detached Villa’s of Belsize Park, North London are close built houses.
+The fine semi-detached Villa’s of Belsize Park, North West London is in a wonderful setting.
 Separated by only the small side passages between the houses.
 Only the neighbouring houses form a boundary to the gardens, which are long, wide and mature in foliage.
 This is the setting for our latest full house refurbishment.
 The client wanted the house to feel better connected to the garden.
+A large garden pond provides a new focal point to our new build house project in the Norfolk Broads.